TL-B language

 my_ref: (PutToRef b) = B_Calc_Example;

-Also you can define variables with negate operator in add or multiply complex expressions:
+You can also define variables with the negate operator within add or multiply complex expressions:

 _ a:(## 32) { b:# } { ~b + 100 = a } = B_Calc_Example;